HSBNE-Archive/Policy/Rules/Rules.md

         giving written notice of resignation to the secretary.
     2. The resignation takes effect at—

-        a.  the time the notice is received by the secretary; or
+        1.  the time the notice is received by the secretary; or
-        b.  if a later time is stated in the notice—the later time.
+        2.  if a later time is stated in the notice—the later time.

     3. A member may be removed from office at a general meeting of the association if 3/4 of the full membership vote in favor of removing the